Gabriella Di Laccio: Charitable causes

 In 2018, Di Laccio founded the Donne Foundation, a charitable organisation dedicated to achieving gender equality in the music industry.
 The foundation raises awareness of women composers and musicians past and present, creating opportunities for representation and visibility through research, advocacy, and performance projects.

 The Donne Foundation publishes annual data reports tracking gender equality in classical music programming worldwide, and it also runs educational initiatives, campaigns, and performances to support inclusivity across the music sector.

 In February 2024, Di Laccio and the Donne Foundation set a Guinness World Record for the **longest acoustic music live stream**, lasting 26 h 18 m 57 s, as part of the “Let HER MUSIC Play” event.
 The stream featured music exclusively by women and non-binary composers.

 In June 2025, Di Laccio was appointed Member of the Order of the British Empire (MBE) in recognition of her services to music and gender equality, reflecting her work with the foundation and her wider activism.

-Di Laccio is the president and founder of Bravo Brazil – a charity to support free music education and to help deprived children in her native country.

 In 2018 Di Laccio was chosen as one of the BBC 100 Women as a soprano and for her contribution through DONNE: Women in Music.